Upcoming Medical Conferences in Palo AltoSearch Criteria : United States of America Palo Alto

 Managing Diabetes: Improving Patient Outcomes is organized by PESI HealthCare and will be held on Apr 26, 2019 at Sheraton Palo Alto Hotel, Palo Alto, California, United States of America.
 Target Audience: • Nurses • Nurse Practitioners • Clinical Nurse Specialists • Physician Assistants • Certified Diabetes Educators • Registered Dietitians & Dietetic Technicians Credits: • Registered Dietitians & Dietetic Technicians, Registered: 6.0 continuing professional education units (CPEUs) • Nurse Practitioners: 2.0 contact hours • Physician Assistants: 6.25 hours of clinical Category I CME credit Course Description: As a healthcare professional, you need sufficient diabetes knowledge to provide safe, competent care to patients with diabetes and pre-diabetes.
 Diabetes is becoming more complex and it is critical that you understand the latest strategies in insulin delivery, blood glucose monitoring, AADE7™, and nutrition to give your patients the best outcomes.
 Please join diabetes expert, Mary Ann Rosa, for this patient-focused one-day seminar on diabetes.
 You will leave with new management techniques and tips to improve the outcomes of patients with diabetes and pre-diabetes, as well as how to implement the latest clinical guidelines to optimize the quality of life of your patients and prevent further complications.
 Learner Objectives: • State diagnostic criteria for Diabetes Mellitus and different diagnoses. • Evaluate Metabolic syndrome and the three H's: Hyperglycemia, Hyperlipidemia, Hypertension. • Recognize the symptoms of Hyperglycemia & Hypoglycemia. • Discuss how to successfully prescribe insulin, other injectable diabetes medications and oral anti-diabetes medications. • Calculate basal/bolus dosing of insulin administration including various insulin administration schedules to achieve optimal control. • Analyze motivational techniques to assist patients for optimal control of their diabetes. • Integrate nutrition and label reading to facilitate patient behavioral changes. • Explain effective new strategies to improve patient outcomes.

 Cardiac and Respiratory Complexities: Quickly Differentiate to Take Rapid Action is organized by PESI HealthCare and will be held on May 10, 2019 at Sheraton Palo Alto Hotel, Palo Alto, California, United States of America.
+This Conference has been approve for a maximum of 6.3 Contact Hours.
 Target Audience: • Nurses • Nurse Practitioners • Clinical Nurse Specialists Course Description: You are assessing the patient who just returned from endoscopy following a foreign body removal.
 The patient is complaining of his throat itching.
 On assessment, his vital signs are normal, but he appears anxious.
 Is this normal following the procedure?
 Do you put him on a cardiac monitor?
 Should you call a rapid response?
 We have all been faced with the clinical dilemma when our patient has rapidly progressing dyspnea, tachypnea, fever, cough, and chest pain.
 What is happening?
 Distinguishing between heart failure, pneumonia, and ARDS can be difficult.
 Did you know that COPD could mask a pulmonary embolism?
 When your patient is wheezing, do you make the assumption it is asthma?
 Or could the presentation be caused by heart failure or an allergic reaction?
 Attending this conference will provide you with the confidence to recognize early and identify appropriate interventions to prevent further deterioration.
 We will discuss when non-invasive ventilation devices should - and should not - be used.
 If you are still struggling with blood gases, don't let blood gases intimidate you!
 Learn quick and easy ways to interpret ABG results.
 You will learn from actual patient stories to illustrate the complexities and co-morbidities of cardiac and respiratory diagnoses!
-Conference Objectives are: • Review the nursing assessment for patients with airway or ventilatory problems. • Describe the pathophysiologic changes that occur causing the signs and symptoms associated with airway or ventilatory problems. • Select appropriate interventions for airway or ventilatory problems. • Differentiate between ventilator modes and the use of NPPV. • Evaluate appropriate treatment strategies for high-risk ECG findings. • Plan for emerging treatments in heart failure. • Analyze management options for acute coronary syndromes. • Describe the diagnosis, evaluation, and management of inflammatory cardiac disease.
-Additional details will be posted as soon as they are available.
+Conference Objectives: • Review the nursing assessment for patients with airway or ventilatory problems. • Describe the pathophysiologic changes that occur causing the signs and symptoms associated with airway or ventilatory problems. • Select appropriate interventions for airway or ventilatory problems. • Differentiate between ventilator modes and the use of NPPV. • Evaluate appropriate treatment strategies for high-risk ECG findings. • Plan for emerging treatments in heart failure. • Analyze management options for acute coronary syndromes. • Describe the diagnosis, evaluation, and management of inflammatory cardiac disease.

 Treat Anxiety, Trauma, Addiction and Depression Through the Wisdom & Creativity of Story and Symbol - Palo Alto